-The field of communication incorporates professionals who create news and information to push to the public (such as marketing and public relations practitioners) and people who deliver news and information (such as journalists, bloggers and public speakers).
-Global strategic communication master’s programs train individuals for all of these communications careers, combining theory and document development in a wide variety of forms and styles.
+The field of communication incorporates professionals who create news and information pieces to push to the public (such as marketing and public relations practitioners) and people who deliver news and information (such as journalists, bloggers, and public speakers).
+Global strategic communication master’s programs train individuals for all these communications careers, combining theory and document development in a wide variety of forms and styles.

-A global strategic communication degree from Florida Tech stresses research-based papers, academic articles, formal reports and proposals; revising and editing technical, scientific and managerial documents; designing and publishing professional quality documents; and problem solving and communication-oriented decision making in collaborative team environments.
+A global strategic communication degree from Florida Tech stresses research-based papers, academic articles, formal reports, and proposals; revising and editing technical, scientific, and managerial documents; designing and publishing professional quality documents; and problem-solving and communications-oriented decision-making in collaborative team environments.

-Florida Tech’s global strategic communication master’s programs has an open and interactive academic environment where students work closely with faculty and peers in a collaborative team setting.
-Course work covers all aspects of communication for a wide range of knowledge.
-Students participate in a multitude of communication projects and through Career Management Services, have access to numerous internship opportunities to gain hands-on experience to enhance their portfolio.
-Students can also choose to pursue a traditional, research-based thesis or a design project to explore a real-world business, industry, government or education topic.
+Florida Tech’s global strategic communication master’s program has an open and interactive academic environment where students work closely with faculty and peers in a collaborative team setting.
+Coursework covers all aspects of communication for a wide range of knowledge.
+Students participate in a multitude of communication projects and through Career Management Services, and have access to numerous internship opportunities to gain hands-on experience to enhance their portfolio.
+Students can also choose to pursue a traditional, research-based thesis, or a design project to explore a real-world business, industry, government, or education topic.

 Hands-on learning opportunities put students together with real clients to challenge their expertise through planning and creating corporate communication tools equal to what they will do in a future career.
 Projects can include strategic marketing plans, public relations programs, research papers, academic journals, formal reports, and proposals.

-Global strategic communication master’s programs benefit from a diverse student body like the one at Florida Tech that represents more than 130 countries.
-The university’s small classes, combined with one-on-one faculty-student mentorship, hands-on research projects and real-world case studies provides graduates with a high level of training and experience that employers find compelling.
-Florida Tech’s faculty are active researchers, cited in well-known journals and experienced in the global communication issues.
+Global strategic communication master’s programs benefit from a diverse student body like the one at Florida Tech, which represents more than 130 countries.
+The university’s small classes, combined with one-on-one faculty-student mentorship, hands-on research projects, and real-world case studies, provides graduates with a high level of training and experience that employers find compelling.
+Florida Tech’s faculty are active researchers, cited in well-known journals, and experienced in the global communication issues.

-Course work in the global strategic communication degree program covers all aspects of communication from cultural communication strategies, technical editing, visual and graphic communication to global politics.
+Coursework in the global strategic communication degree program covers all aspects of communication from cultural communication strategies and technical editing to visual and graphic communication and global politics.
 With this knowledge, there is an opportunity for students to dig deep, applying their skills in the Netherlands communication study abroad program.
 Housed at the Technical University of Eindhoven in the Netherlands, students enhance their cultural understanding of communication theory and engage with local business to better understand corporate strategic implementation.

 Florida Tech graduate programs provide opportunities for students to get published.
 Students earning a strategic communication degree can engage with academic journals as well as newspapers and magazines if they are engaged in the journalism aspects of the degree.
-They are encouraged to present at conferences such as the International Professional Communication Conference, International Communication Association, and Association for Education in Journalism and Mass Communication, and others.
+They are encouraged to present at conferences such the International Professional Communication Conference, the International Communication Association Conference, and the Association for Education in Journalism and Mass Communication Conference, and others.

 Internships are available through a variety of businesses including:

-In addition to a strategic communication internships, graduate students participate in faculty research projects as well as a research-based thesis or design project.
-Professors at Florida Tech have a variety of research interests including such topics as corporate communication strategy, intercultural communication and social media topics.
-Students who choose the design option explore and resolve a real-world communication scenario in business, industry, government or education.
+In addition to strategic communication internships, graduate students participate in faculty research projects as well as a research-based thesis or design project.
+Professors at Florida Tech have a variety of research interests, including such topics as corporate communication strategy, intercultural communication, and social media topics.
+Students who choose the design option explore and resolve a real-world communication scenario in business, industry, government, or education.

 Outside of research or a strategic communication internship, campus organizations are the perfect way for students to network and learn about internship opportunities.
-Journalism-focused students can get experience right on campus through the student-run newspaper, Crimson, or Florida Tech’s student television station, FITV and the college radio station, WFIT.
+Journalism-focused students can get experience right on campus through the student-run newspaper, the Crimson, or Florida Tech’s student television station, FITV, and the college radio station, WFIT.

 Strategic communication careers can be found in any industry and include such positions as:

-The Occupational Outlook Handbook, published by the United States Department of Labor, Bureau of Labor Statistics (BLS), provides detailed information about hundreds of careers, including median annual pay, working conditions and job outlook, among other things.
-According to the bureau, employment in communication careers is expected to grow six percent through 2020, as online websites, blogs, social media, online publications and other digital media outlets remain important tools for corporate communications.
+The Occupational Outlook Handbook, published by the United States Department of Labor’s Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including, entry-level education, overall working environment, and employment prospects.
+According to the Bureau, employment in communication careers is expected to grow six percent through 2020, as online websites, blogs, social media, online publications, and other digital media outlets remain important tools for corporate communications.
 Experienced writers should find work in strategic communication careers such as public relations, particularly due to the climate in today’s businesses for reputation management.